The Ultimate 2025 Guide To The Best 50 Things To Do In Bali

 Ulun Danu Beratan Temple is an amazing spot for Instagram shots, but it’s also one of the most spiritual places here and the Balinese associate this temple with a successful harvest.

-Get Wet At Splash Water Park
+Get Wet At Waterbom Water Park

 What would a visit to Bali be without a visit to one of Bali’s finest waterparks?